michaellones/OptoPsh/README.md

 Trajectory movies
 -----------------

-If ffmpeg is installed,the bash script trajectorymovie.sh can be used to generate a trajectory movie, with a frame for each move.'
+If ffmpeg is installed, the bash script trajectorymovie.sh can be used to generate a trajectory movie, with a frame for each move.

     $ trajectorymovie.sh <optimiser-file> <params-file> <CEC-function_number> <moves|-1> <local|pop> [max-pop]